Visualizing the Effects of a Changing Distance on Data Using Continuous Embeddings: Methods

 \subsection{Initialization}

 The cMDS algorithm needs to be seeded with a starting configuration.
 The optimization works with a random initialization, but performance can be improved with a more structured approach.

-One possibility is to perform classical scaling \citep{Kruskal1964,Torgerson1952} or other standard MDS methods such as SMACOF \citep{DeLeeuw1977,DeLeeuw2009} for each timestep.
-However, the separate solutions might be difficult for cMDS to "glue" together and thus form a poor initialisation.
+One possibility is to perform classical scaling \citep{Kruskal1964,Torgerson1952} or other standard MDS methods such as SMACOF \citep{DeLeeuw1977,DeLeeuw2009} for each value of $\alpha$.
+However, the separate solutions might be difficult for cMDS to "glue" together and thus form a poor initialization.
 A more robust variant is initialization with an aggregated solution.
-To obtain this solution we average each curve $\bxt{\rep}_i$ over time and then perform classical scaling on $\bar{\mathbf{X}}$.
-If some patterns are very strong for only a certain range of $\a$, they might influence the entire embedding via the aggregrated initialization.
+To obtain this solution we average each curve $\bxt{\rep}_i$ over all values of $\alpha$ and then perform classical scaling on $\bar{\mathbf{X}}$.
+If some patterns are very strong for only a certain range of $\a$, they might influence the entire embedding via the aggregated initialization.
 Thus, one should consider which kind of initialization is suitable for the data at hand.